sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Once you download, install, and open AppLock, you will be prompted to create a password.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Once you download, install, and open AppLock, you will be prompted to create a password.
 This is used whenever you re-open AppLock, as well as when you want to access any of the apps you will be protecting, so make sure it's a password you can easily remember.
 You'll also need to provide a security e-mail address.</span>
 		       </div>
 		     </div>